 - 2017/18 Entry – 112 UCAS Tariff points, to include A Level grades BB or equivalent, plus at least five GCSEs at Grade C or above (or equivalent) which must include English Language and Mathematics.

 Relevant natural and applied science subjects are preferred but not essential.
-Eligible candidates must provide evidence of study within the three years prior to application.
+Eligible candidates must provide evidence of study within the five years prior to application.
 An interview will form part of the selection process.

 If you accept an offer from Edge Hill you will need to satisfy the requirements of the Nursing & Midwifery Council in respect of physical and mental fitness and will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.